KumoCorp/kumomta/docs/changelog/main.md

   suspension.
 In addition, suspensions will now always respect the normal exponential backoff retry schedule instead of clumping together when the suspension expires. #290 #293

+* During a low memory condition, we'd only release the body and metadata memory if they had previously been saved, when the intent was that we should explicitly save it and then drop it.
+This meant that running with deferred-spooling or otherwise modifying the message or its metadata after reception could result in messages that wouldn't be eligible to shrink until after their next attempt.
+In addition, we could repeatedly try this each time the readyq maintainer would trigger during a memory shortage.